-My pins are currently displayed in shadow boxes with a hinged glass door which makes adding new pins really easy.
+We recently created new custom pin boards for my pin collection.
+You can read more about that project here.
+I previously displayed my collection in shadow boxes with a hinged glass door which made adding new pins really easy.
 But there are many different options for pin displays.
 In addition to shadow boxes in numerous colors and sizes (black, white, wood-toned, etc.), there are actually boards marketed as pin boards (examples here and here).
 You could also purchase a pretty bulletin board to display your pins or put them on a canvas banner.

 Advantages of pins as a collectible travel souvenir

 #1: They are easy to find

 You can find hat pins at all major tourist destinations.
 I have collected them from state parks, foreign countries, and art museums.
 In fact, they are so easy to find that pin collecting can get a bit out of hand.
 Because of this, I have decided that on any future trips to Disney parks I am allowed to purchase only one pin for each visit.
 I also try to limit the pins specifically to places I have been or things I have done.